 The placards and this scene seem completely out of place, because they are: the Hays Office forced Hawks and Hughes to insert these elements into Scarface to make it crystal clear to the public that the film did not promote a life of crime.

-Hawks and Hughes seethed over these required additions, but realized they had to include them if anyone at all was to see their masterpiece.
+Hawks and Hughes seethed over these required additions, but realized they had to include them if anyone was to see their masterpiece.

 Some Interesting Scarface Facts